Workload: (10-15 hours per week)

 - Examine and demonstrate how marketers use research on generational cohorts to design marketing strategies.

-- Discuss how social media can be used to influence the consumer decision-making process.
+- Discuss how social media can be used to create buzz through group influence.

-- Synthesize and display the knowledge you’ve gained throughout the course.
+- Synthesize and display the knowledge you've gained throughout the course in the form of a final project.